u0d7i/TA-1071/README.md

 ```

-NOTE: Unfortunately, you must restart the phone after each edl command except reset, because an attempt to executing edl command second time fails with ``Mode detected: Unknown``, despite phone still appearing in edl mode:
+NOTE: Unfortunately, you must restart the phone after each edl command except reset, because an attempt to execute edl command second time fails with ``Mode detected: Unknown``, despite phone still appearing in edl mode:

 ```
 Using loader 8110.mbn ...